xeon1989/Proton-X50-APK-Installer-ATLAS/Install_Your_Own_Apps.md

 # Before you start
 - This guide meant for advance user.
+- You do not need to run standard script beforehand, you can just install your APK with this script.
 - Some apps might not works on IHU, please test on your own.
-I can't answer why it's not working...
+I can't tell why it's not working...
 - Strictly follow the steps.
 In case you break your IHU (although almost impossible if you adhere to the guide), I can't fix for you. :)

+# What it does
+- You prepare your own app and the script install it for you.
+- Script also disables OTA functionality and QDLink.

 # Prepare the tools
 - [7-Zip](https://www.7-zip.org/)